In today's time, people are your biggest asset.

 Let the staff know - communicate to your team what they are expected to do, behave & act like.
 Unless they know what is expected of them, you really can't blame them for not doing so or meeting your expectation.
 Define the roles clearly; this will minimize the override of duties & keep a smooth flow of work.
 Also, setting rules, guidelines, and policies, in the beginning, will make things clear & no space for confusion.

 Obviously, one might think performing so many activities is even worth it.

 A motivated employee shows an increase in his productivity.
 They are better focused at work, happy & deliver better service & growth in performance.

-And this, in turn, results in a better customer experience which also results in repeated clients, referrals, etc. A happy and satisfied employee works towards brand building and considers the salon as its own & therefore, it definitely works in line with the salon policies, culture, and behavior.
+And this, in turn, results in a better customer experience, resulting in repeated clients, referrals, etc. A happy and satisfied employee works towards brand building and considers the salon as its own & therefore, it works in line with the salon policies, culture, and behavior.

 And for the employee, it provides a better environment, good work vibe, experience & growth & development.
-Also results in low turnover & lesser resignations, minimizing the stress level & improve their well-being, etc.
+It also results in low turnover & lesser resignations, minimizing the stress level & improve their well-being, etc.

 To conclude - the benefits are endless for both employees & the salon.